Frequently Asked Questions (FAQ)

 Q: Why did NEON build from the ground up when there is already a huge network of ecological monitoring activities available across the United States?

-A: The National Science Foundation's goal with building the NEON facility is to enable analyses of ecological processes and patterns at regional to continental scales.
+A: The U.S. National Science Foundation's goal with building the NEON facility is to enable analyses of ecological processes and patterns at regional to continental scales.
 This requires that measurements and samples be collected using highly standardized methods and instrumentation so that data can be easily compared among sites and scaled up over larger areas.

 Q: Should I create a NEON User Account?

 A: Although it is not required to create an account and log in, doing so can provide numerous benefits for you and for NEON.
 Please learn more about User Accounts.
 We will never give or sell your email address or other personal information to anyone.
-We have an obligation to record and report user demographic information and general data access activity to NEON's sole funder, the National Science Foundation.
+We have an obligation to record and report user demographic information and general data access activity to NEON's sole funder, the U.S. National Science Foundation.
 We may use your anonymized account information to help us develop usage metrics and to improve the quality of services for all users.
 It's free and easy!
 Just click on the Sign In button on the top right of the home page and fill out the form.
 When you have signed in, a My Account link will appear next to the Sign In link in the header area.
 Click on the link and you will be taken to the My Account screen where you can update your personal profile.

 Data and Infrastructure Use